jyutzler/Bridge-Systems/system.md

    * returning to 6NT with no better options

 The asker may continue to bid up the line if completely displeased with the response.

-### Frivolous 3NT
-Once agreement in a major suit has been reached, a bid of 3NT is a mild slam try that invites responder to cue bid first-round controls with a suitable hand.
-A voluntary cue bid at the 4-level that skips 3NT is a more serious slam try.

 ### Voluntary 5-bid
 A voluntary bid of 5 of a suit is invitational to slam.